The-Vault-Mauricio-Togneri/firebase-localization/README.md

 **Firebase Localization** is a web based localization management tool design to run on a [Firebase](https://firebase.google.com) instance.
 You can integrate it into your existing **Firebase** project or create a separate one.
 The **Spark Plan** in **Firebase** (free) is more than enough to support the tool.

 Although the tool is specially design for mobile and web projects, you can use it for any other purpose.
-Simply check out the project, configure it with your settings and deploy it.
+Simply check out the project, configure it and deploy it.

 | ![](https://i.imgur.com/UbMfGef.png) | ![](https://i.imgur.com/AYvClZp.png) |
 |:---:|:---:|